bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO make the spotlight effect a 'heat shimmer' animation, so it looks awesome during the day

--- TODO maybe do a subtle shaft of light effect as a beam 'attack'?
+-- TODO maybe do a subtle shaft of light effect as the beam's body?

--- TODO use integration_patch when we're tidying up the graphics

 -- TODO add onhit particle effects (for when the searchlight is damaged so little chunks fly off)

--- TODO Break up sprite into mask layer (team colors), glow layer, and base (to save on memory)

--- TODO Get the emissions layer rendered from blender to include reflections

--- TODO Draw a little glow around the base of the searchlight, like a lamp
-        Maybe align it so spins with the lamp, or use the "head" portion of the beam...
+-- TODO Leave remnants when destroyed (doesn't even have to be custom, pick another entity's if you must)

 -- TODO Test non-high resolution graphics

 -- TODO Optimize file sizes better, maybe increase the file compression and see if it loads faster or slower

--- TODO Leave remnants when destroyed

 ### Feature: Professionalism Polish